RajneeshSrivastava/MiniProjects/Project3_RNA_Seq_Processing_Pipeline/Readme.md

 # Pipeline to analyse RNA sequencing data
 ![](./RNAseq_Pipeline.jpg)

+##Note: Please use the reference according to the generated dataset/ cohort.

 ## To investigate the complete transcriptome architecture of developing mouse eye.
 I implemented this pipeline to investigate the complete transcriptome of developing mouse eye (lens and retina).